School safety is a chief concern.

 There was a day when children didn’t think about their safety while at school.
 But with all the news coverage about school and workplace violence, and parents’ concerns for their children’s well-being, safety and lockdown drills become more and more a topic of discussion.
 So how might we approach school safety in a way that helps our children feel safe?
 How can we avoid feeding their fears of danger at school on any given day?

-About a month ago, my grandson had the opportunity to go to kindergarten orientation at his future school.
+About a month ago, my grandson went to kindergarten orientation at his future school.
 He asks me every single time we’ve been together since, “Does that guy have a gun?”
 Those he has mistrusted include an usher at a children’s play and the fellow who was taking the sound equipment down at the altar of a church.
 Suddenly, for the first time, nearly everyone he doesn’t know is suspect in his mind.
 His new little mantra looping in his thoughts that he sometimes mutters audibly?
 “I don’t want to get shot with a gun.”
 Overnight, he underwent this dramatic change, and he hasn’t even experienced a drill yet!

 Lockdown drills, even though they’re meant to protect, can have a detrimental psychological effect.

 In some schools drills, people test classroom doors to ensure they are locked.
 Little ones who thought it was a lockdown drill were suddenly certain that the lockdown was real and that “the bad guy” was trying to get into their room.
-(In this scenario, If your concern is that your teachers will forgot to lock their doors, practice that on an in-service day when there are no students in the building.)
+(In this scenario, if your concern is that your teachers will forgot to lock their doors, practice that on an in-service day when there are no students in the building.)

 - One is that they become inured to others’ pain and role play it and “have fun.”

 - The other is that it contributes to the rise in depression and a sense of hopelessness youth are experiencing in increasing numbers.
-Students and staff are not likely to anticipate that this will be the outcome for some; it is in retrospect that some students say things like, “I can’t get this out of my mind.
+Students and staff are not likely to expect that this will be the outcome for some; it is in retrospect that some students say things like, “I can’t get this out of my mind.
 I still hear the students screaming.”

 What are the risk statistics?

 But before we talk about how to handle the dangers, let’s take a moment to talk about the dangers themselves.
 As much as we hear about violence in schools and as tragic as these events are when they splash across our news feed, we need to keep things in perspective.
-(And by no means are we minimizing this problem — it’s one of the reasons we’ve developed the 5 Radical Minutes program.
+(And by no means are we minimizing this problem — it’s one reason we’ve developed the 5 Radical Minutes program.
 We see, we know, and we are striving to be part of the solution for a safer world.)

 - 17,102 children and teens are shot in murders, assaults, suicides & suicide attempts, unintentional shootings, or by police intervention each year